-The Vhi Health and Wellbeing group companies supplies health and wellbeing services to Vhi Insurance DAC customers.
+The Vhi Health and Wellbeing group companies supply health and wellbeing services to Vhi Insurance DAC customers.
 Two other active subsidiaries of Vhi Group DAC are significant providers of services to Vhi Insurance DAC and are detailed below.

-• Vhi Healthcare DAC regulated as an insurance intermediary by the Central Bank of Ireland and trades as Vhi Healthcare.
+• Vhi Healthcare DAC is regulated as an insurance intermediary by the Central Bank of Ireland and trades as Vhi Healthcare.
 It provides sales and policy administration for the group's health insurance business.
 It also offers, on an intermediary basis, the sale of international, travel, dental, life and mortgage protection insurance on behalf of those entities to which is it tied.
-Vhi Healthcare is tied to Zurich Life Assurance plc for Vhi Life Term Insurance and Vhi Mortgage Protection which are underwritten by Zurich Life Assurance plc, to Collinson Insurance Solutions Europe Limited for MultiTrip Travel Insurance and Vhi Dental Insurance which are underwritten by Great Lakes Insurance SE and Vhi International Health Insurance which is underwritten by Collinson Insurance Europe Limited.
+Vhi Healthcare is tied to Zurich Life Assurance plc for Vhi Life Term Insurance and Vhi Mortgage Protection which are underwritten by Zurich Life Assurance plc, Zurich Life Assurance plc is regulated by the Central Bank of Ireland.
+Vhi Healthcare is also tied to Collinson Insurance Solutions Europe Limited for MultiTrip Travel Insurance, Vhi Dental Insurance and Vhi International Health Insurance which are underwritten by Collinson Insurance Europe Limited.